 The Mekong Delta in south-east Vietnam is one of the world’s greatest river regions.
-It is the twelfth longest river in the world and the seventh longest river in Asia.
+The Mekong River is the twelfth longest river in the world and the seventh longest river in Asia.
 The delta is a hive of activity and serves as an important transport and agricultural hub.
-Know as the ‘rice bowl of Vietnam’, it has lush rice paddy fields and colourful fruit orchids, enchanting villages and floating markets.
+Known as the ‘rice bowl of Vietnam’, it has lush rice paddy fields and colourful fruit orchids, enchanting villages and floating markets.
 More than half of Vietnam’s need for rice and fish is supplied by the Mekong.
-Life thrives on the delta which is the habitat of hundreds of species of animals and fish.

-Maintaining a very traditional life, the locals have adapted well to the life on the water, travelling, fishing, trading and even eating on their boats.
-The Mekong means ‘mother of waters’ in Lao.
-The water here in the Mekong has been considered holy as the river starts from the Himalayas and passes through China, Myanmar, Thailand and Cambodia before reaching Vietnam.
+Maintaining a very traditional life, the countryside locals have adapted well to life on the water, travelling, fishing, trading and even eating on their boats.
+Visitors while interacting with the locals, will be surprised by the stark difference in the lifestyle of the country folks and the townspeople in this region.

 Just of a short distance from the delta region, you’ll find an island with beautiful white sand beaches.
 Phu Quoc is the largest island in Vietnam, it has a total area of 574 square kilometres and approximately 103,000 people living in that area.
 This island is known for fishing, agriculture and rapidly-growing tourism sector.
 When you visit Phu Quoc, don’t forget to try their popular fish sauce and black pepper.
 This island attracts a lot of tourists as one may experience many exciting activities such as snorkelling, deep sea diving, Night Squid fishing, Private boat tours, Visiting bee farm, Jeep tour, Safari and many more.
 One can also visit the Phu Quoc National Park, which is considered to be the most valuable place in Phu Quoc.